 - Students can read the Student Energy Saving Tips to help find ways to reduce energy consumption.

-- Staff can read the Staff Energy Saving Tips to help find ways to reduce energy consumption.
+- Staff can read Staff Energy Saving Tips to help find ways to reduce energy consumption.

-- University members can take a look at the the Thermostatic Radiator Valve (TRV) infographic and apply good practice by setting their TRV to 3 or 4.
+- University members were encouraged to look at the Thermostatic Radiator Valve (TRV) infographic and apply good practice by setting their TRV to 3 or 4.

-- Livers Out might benefit from the tips in the Greenspace Livers Out Guide to help keep their homes cosy this winter.
+- Livers Out were directed to the tips in the Greenspace Livers Out Guide to help keep their homes cosy this winter.

-- Students can also take the Energy Quiz to find out further tips to save energy.
+- Students could also take part in the Energy Quiz to find out further tips to save energy.

 The inter-collegiate energy competition challenges colleges to decrease their electricity usage as much as possible by adopting behavioural changes to eliminate energy wastage.